Become a BSA Member

 We depend on our membership and we welcome members from all over the world and from all walks of life.

-Our members include leading scholars, teachers, theatre practitioners and enthusiasts.
+Our members include leading scholars, teachers, creative practitioners and enthusiasts.
 If you would like to join us, the cost of annual membership is £25 (or £15 for students, OAPs, and teachers).

 Membership of the BSA gives you several privileges:

-- The opportunity to participate in the biennial BSA conference
+- The opportunity to participate in the BSA conference and other BSA events

 - A vote at Annual General Meetings